 A ground strap or a shoe checker is used mostly in a semiconductor company to eliminate or minimize ESD or electrostatic discharge by connecting a body to the ground.

-Shoe checker and CGM have a resistance value set to it in order to perform as a good grounding unit or to detect an ungrounded body.
+Shoe checker and CGM have a resistance value set to them in order to perform as a good grounding unit or to detect an ungrounded body.

 In a CGM, an audible alarm will sound when the desired resistance is not met.
 Just replace the ground strap connected to the CGM with the probe from the resistance box.